helidon-io/helidon/declarative/README.md

 1. Interceptors - metrics, tracing, logging etc.
 2. Injection (service factory) - for any feature where we expect the user to inject a specific service that the feature provides (
-   AI, declarative rest client etc.)
+   AI, declarative REST client etc.)
 3. Code generation - for any feature that needs additional code to minimize runtime lookups and handling; ideally we should have injection points that can be bound at build time (as opposed to runtime registry lookups) - see `Interception.ElementInterceptor` for generating code specific to a single method

 # Declarative Codegen Module

-All feature codegens belong to this module.
+`declarative/codegen` contains extensions for HTTP server and client, gRPC server and client, WebSocket server and client, GraphQL server, OpenAPI, scheduling, fault tolerance, validation, metrics, tracing, CORS, and messaging.
+The [module descriptor](codegen/src/main/java/module-info.java) registers the extension providers and parameter-codegen SPIs.
+Shared code-generation models are in `declarative/codegen-model`.

+Other generators remain with their owning features: `service/codegen`, `builder/codegen`, `json/codegen`, `json/schema/codegen`, and the provider-specific generators under `data/`.
+Runtime-only integrations, such as health-check discovery and transaction interceptors, do not require a dedicated extension in this module.

 There are a few types in the top level package:

-- `RunLevels` - all run levels used by our features, to have a single place where we can see it, any `@RunLevel` annotation generated MUST use a value from this type
+- `RunLevels` - shared startup levels for our features; any `@Service.RunLevel` annotation generated MUST use a value from this type
 - `DeclarativeTypes` - `TypeName` constants for common types that are not defined in `io.helidon.service.codegen.ServiceCodegenTypes`